logisticinfotech/laravel-mix-starter/README.md

-# laravel-mix-starter
+# Laravel Mix Starter Project

 ## Introduction
-    this demo is based on laravel-mix and its using ejs-compiled-loader to compile ejs files. other functionality and document should work as laravel-mix documantation.
+    This demo is based on laravel-mix starter kit and its using ejs-compiled-loader to compile ejs files. other functionality and document should work as laravel-mix documentation.

+    You can find step by step guide from <a href="https://www.logisticinfotech.com/blog/laravel-mix-starter-for-html-bootstrap-theme-development">this blog</a>

-## Instalattion
+## Installation
     npm install

 ## To run with live reload